12 Best Hostels In Porto For Budget Travelers

 This unique hostel is located at the iconic São Bento Train Station, within the UNESCO World Heritage area of Porto.
 It is a great stop to watch the station while chilling out.

 The interiors at The Passenger Hostel combine contemporary, minimalist design with historical cues and details.
-Entering shared and private rooms, you may notice vintage furniture blended history with modernity, creating a luxurious stay.

-My favorite part is the fantastic restaurant right next door!
-Here you can grab some food or dessert to satisfy your taste buds.
-If you fancy socializing, head to the bar to play board games and get a beer or a port wine.
+If you want to socialize, head to the bar to play board games and get a beer or a port wine.
 Don’t forget to join in the walking tour and surf tour.

 Gallery Hostel